C-Backus/Project-Narnia/flask-ui/flask-ui-README.md

 Ensure you have Conda version 25.5.1 installed on your machine.

-Via command line interface, do the following:
+Via command line interface (CLI), do the following:

 Create a conda environment as Python version 3.10.18 and activate.